Sajad Gharibi

-Sajad Gharibi (born 19 December 1991) is a purported Iranian bodybuilder and self-proclaimed mixed martial artist with an adipose physique.
+Sajad Gharibi (born 19 December 1991) is an Iranian bodybuilder and mixed martial artist.
 His nickname is "the Iranian Hulk" or "Persian Hercules".
-He is 5 feet 10 inches tall and weighs 265 pounds.
+He is 6 feet 2 inches tall and weighs 305 pounds.

 Career

 In 2016, he was pursuing screen acting in Iran.

 Gharibi rose to fame on Instagram, where he posted pictures of his physique and feats of strength.

 In 2019, UFC star Brian Ortega challenged Gharibi to appear in the MMA ring, and he accepted.
 Ortega said he would smash “the Iranian Hulk” despite weighing about 120 pounds less than him.
 Gharibi had previously accepted a match against Britain's Martyn Ford, but the deal was cancelled.
 At the same time, Gharibi stated that he had agreed to fight Brazilian bodybuilder Romario dos Santos Alves, nicknamed “the Brazilian Hulk”.

-On July 31, 2022 Gharibi made his boxing debut against "The Kazakh Titan" Djumanov Almat Bakhytovich.
-Gharibi lost by TKO two minutes into the opening round.
+On 31 July 2022 Gharibi made his boxing debut against "The Kazakh Titan" Djumanov Almat Bakhytovich.
+Gharibi lost by TKO in the first round.